Estonia VAT Explained: Rates, Registration Thresholds, and Reporting Requirements

 E-Commerce Rules

-These ground-breaking changes brought special rules for importing low-value goods from third countries or third territories, where low-value products are those whose total value is up to EUR 150.
+These groundbreaking changes introduced special rules for importing low-value goods from third countries or territories, defined as products with a total value of up to EUR 150.
 Under the newly established rule, digital platforms, as deemed suppliers, became responsible for collecting and remitting VAT when the right conditions are met.

 Therefore, the E-Commerce VAT package transformed MOSS into OSS, which consists of the following: